After the release of Wine 4.0.2 Stable, you can run Windows games that support DirectX12 on your

 In our previous articles, we installed WineHQ on Linux systems.
-You can access and browse through our links below.
+You can access and browse these articles from the links below.

-In this article, we will examine how to install the current version (4.1 Stable) of Wine on Linux.
+In this article, we will examine how to build the current version of Wine (Devel).

-In this article, we will be examining how to set up Wine over the Internet.
+In this article, we will be examining how to build Wine over the Internet.

 sudo dpkg --add-architecture i386